wangxi19/experiences/gdb/README.md

 # gdb script

-a simplest example, intend to descript gdb auto-script usage
+a simplest example, intend to descript the usage of gdb auto-script

 - background